Cloud Seeding is the New 5G Conspiracy

 US representative Marjorie Taylor Greene tweeted that she would be introducing a bill to “end the dangerous and deadly practice of weather modification and geoengineering.”
 Greene, who believes in space laser and ties to the Jews, said that the bill will be similar to Florida’s Senate Bill 56, which Governor Ron DeSantis signed into law in June.
 That bill makes weather modification a third-degree felony, punishable by up to $100,000.

 “Fake weather.
 Fake hurricanes.
 Fake flooding.
 Fake.
 Fake.
-Fake,” Kandiss Taylor, who is running for Georgia’s 1st congressional district in the House of Representatives, wrote in a post viewed 2.4 million times.
+Fake,” Kandiss Taylor wrote in a post viewed 2.4 million times.
+She is running for Georgia’s 1st congressional district in the House of Representatives.

-Someone in my comments made a good point, many of these climate change deniers are coming around to the point that “weather issues are man made”, but they are going about it a weird way.
+Many in my comments make a good point.
+Many of whom are climate change deniers are coming to the point that “weather issues are man made”, but are going about it a weird way.
 However, they are coming down to the same conclusion.